EasiTrace API Authentication

 Application Authentication

-You can authenticate as a specific Application using the X-Application-API-Key header, which will give you access to only those endpoints which are accessible for a given Application.
+You can authenticate as a specific Application using the X-Application-API-Key header, which will give you access to only those endpoints which are accessible for Applications.

 API Key Generation